There is NO APP FOR THAT – nope, no app for a misbehaving 18 month old.

 Oh what a week.
 A week in which I found myself searching Apple’s App Store to find an app for a fix but to no avail.

-My biggest need for an app this week, was an app that would help with a Misbehaving 18 Month Old.
-An app that I could point, click and shazam – make this cute 18 month old baby – act like a civilized toddler. (yeah, yeah – I know, there is no such thing).
+My biggest need for an app this week, was an app that would help with a misbehaving 18 month old.
+An app that I could point, click and shazam – make this cute 18 month old baby – act like a civilized toddler.
+Just kidding, there is no such thing as a civilized toddler.

 For Mother’s Day, I was given a budget to re-do our family room.
 It was a great gift, as I was in my final trimester and decorating helped my nesting urges.
 So after a few months of trying this and that – we finally had the room painted and configured to my liking.